 This post came about because someone…Tanya…made a reference to NCIS and Gibbs’ Rules.
 Hopefully this makes sense to someone other than me and will be found beneficial to some of you, too.

 Maybe the “Gibbs’s slap” will need to become part of my teaching technique.
-I suppose that will only happen if my students stop making things like quoting Master Jeong Woo Kim and Senior Chief Master Marshall Parnell part of their drinking games.
 Yes, I have smart ass students!

 (in no particular order)

 1) Keep the sword between you and the bad guy.

 This one is kinda simple and basic.
 The whole point of using a weapon is to have a “force multiplier”.
 If you don’t know that term, then you should check the work that Kasey Keckeisen and Randy King do.
 When the weapon is NOT directed toward the bad guy/opponent, then it is pointed in the wrong direction.